manojge/bitsofbeing/packets/understanding-complement-arithmetic.md

 - Microsoft Copilot for grammar, proofreading, article flow, and concept clarification

 *Footnote: Language polished with AI assistance.
-All technical explanations of 2’s complement are my own..*
+All technical explanations of 2’s complement are my own.*